RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

    - “procured dataset”
    - “market intelligence”
 2. **Fuzzy matching**: to capture variants such as “third party provider” or “external analytics vendor.”
-3. **Manual review**: to remove false positives, e.g., “Pharmacy Technician” or “Dental Assistant,” which sometimes triggered due to ambiguous phrases like “system management” or “data entry.”

 This created a labeled set of **explicit data buyers** that became the foundation for NLP model training and pattern detection.

 ---

 ### Sector and Use Case Classification